ptrckbrown94/Team-Profile-Generator/README.md

 ## Installation
-If all the files are kept in a single fold and the user has an internet connection they should be able to use the application.
+If all the files are kept in a single fold and the user installs jest and inquirer the user should be able to build an employee team with a manager, engineers and interns.

 ## Usage
-The usage was for our group to practice our CSS, HTML, and Javascript skills.
-We also had to use two different apis that we did not use in class and could not use Bootstrap styling.
+The usage was to continue building our skills wit node.js and using the terminal.
+The we also had to use the following resources: [jest](https://jestjs.io/) for running the provided tests, and [inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

 ## Credit
-We created this project from the outline given to us by our Triology Education Services instructor.
-We also took code from our homework and in class activities.
-Paul Hendrickson helped come up with the idea of having an application use weather data to help pick recipes.
-We have also cited other sources within our Javascript, HTLM and CSS.
+I created this project from the outline given to us by our Triology Education Services instructor.
+I also took code from my old homework, inclasss activities.
+My instructor and TAs also  gave me guidance while working on thsi project.
+I had additional help from my tutors Isabel Arcones and Andy Gikling.

 ## Contributing
-We built this application with our assigned group, Jake O'Toole, Mary Jacobs, Mark McGraw and Patrick Brown.
-We also had help from our instructor and TAs.
+I built this application with the help from my instructor and TAs from Triology.
+I also had addditoinal help from my classmates and tutors.

 ## Challenges